jonathanlking/Instagram-Printer-RP/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+Special thanks to:

+    Jon - http://opalfruits.net/blog/ for providing a much better solution to bluetooth pairing with a raspberry pi than I had before.